octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/architecture.md

 ## 3. C4 — Level 2: Containers

-In v1.0.3 cocoindex is a **single-process library plus CLI**, not a service.
+In v1.0.3 CocoIndex is a **single-process library plus CLI**, not a service.
 "Container" therefore corresponds to in-process modules with distinct responsibilities and process boundaries (CLI vs subprocess GPU runner).